The 9/11 Memorial and Museum is a tribute to the lives lost on September 11, 2001, and on February 26, 1993 (World Trade Center bombing).

 The nearest taxi stand is at West Street and Liberty Street and on Vesey Street at West Street.

-9/11 Memorial and Museum hours
+The 9/11 Memorial and the Museum have different opening hours.

 The 9/11 Memorial Museum operates daily.